 When you travel aboard the West Coast Wilderness Railway, you will be well looked after.
 That care extends to the beginning and end of your journey, and even to those who are simply visiting us at Queenstown Station.
 Enjoy a delicious snack, coffee, drink or meal at Tracks Cafe, discover the history and heritage of the Railway in our Museum, pick up a unique souvenir of your experience or gifts for family and friends at our Gift Shop and join a workshop tour to get up close and personal with our rolling stock and those who keep it rolling.

 Make sure you visit the Railway's shops at either Queenstown Station or Regatta Point Station before or after your journey, to browse our selection of gifts and souvenirs.
 Choose from the range of books, DVDs and clothing and fine produce, craft and artworks created by local producers and artisans.
-Or, choose a piece of West Coast Wilderness Railway memorabilia you're the railway enthusiast in your life!
+Or, choose a piece of West Coast Wilderness Railway memorabilia for the railway enthusiast in your life!

 When you visit Queenstown Station, make sure you call into the West Coast Wilderness Railway Museum to find out more about the story of the railway and the people who created it.

 The museum features interpretive displays and a collection of original artefacts that reflect the human stories of this remarkable railway – from its construction in the 1890s as a crucial form of transport between the Queenstown mines and the port at Strahan, to its rebirth as one of Tasmania’s best-loved tourist attractions.

 The West Coast Wilderness Railway Museum is open whenever the station is open, and entry is free.